ksu-cis300-master/Homework-2-S24-Instructions-Scheduler/index.md

 return (t, w);
 ```

 If the given **string** is **null**, throw an **ArgumentNullException**.
 Otherwise, read the given file using [**File.ReadAllLines**](https://learn.microsoft.com/en-us/dotnet/api/system.io.file.readalllines?view=net-6.0), then check to see if the file has the minimum number of lines required - if not, throw the appropriate exception as stated in [Section 3.2.
 Behavior of the GUI](#3.2.
 Behavior of the GUI).
-Then use the first line's [**Split**](https://learn.microsoft.com/en-us/dotnet/api/system.string.split?view=net-6.0#system-string-split(system-char())) method to split it into fields delimited by commas (you can pass `','` as this method's only parameter). **Split** will return a **string**[ ] whose elements contain the separate fields.
+Then use the first line's [**Split**](https://learn.microsoft.com/en-us/dotnet/api/system.string.split?view=net-6.0#system-string-split(system-char()) method to split it into fields delimited by commas (you can pass `','` as this method's only parameter). **Split** will return a **string[&nbsp;]** whose elements contain the separate fields.
 You won't need the first field; hence, you will need to copy the other fields to a new array containing one fewer location - this will be the array of task names that you will eventually return.
 For each subsequent line of the file, split it into an array of fields in the same way.
 Check to see that the number fields in each line is 1 more than the number of tasks; if not, throw the appropriate exception as outlined in [Section 3.2.
 Behavior of the GUI](#3.2.
 Behavior of the GUI).
 From each array of fields, you can construct a new **Worker**, and place it in a **Worker[&nbsp;]** to be returned later.
 Note that because the first line of the file does not contain the description of a worker, the indices in the **string[&nbsp;]** containing the lines of the file and the **Worker[&nbsp;]** accumulating the workers will differ by 1.

 This method should do no exception handling.